kevinbarabash/beignet/design/mvp/02_expressions.md

 # 02 Expressions

 JavaScript is a very statement-heavy language.
 As a result, things often end up needing to be more verbose than would otherwise be necessary.
-Crochet redefines the following statements as expressions:
+Escalier redefines the following statements as expressions:

 - `if`-`else`